M-ZubairAhmed/Android-IqraArabic/README.md

 *IqraArabic*
 ===================================

-This app displays lists of vocabulary words for the user to learn arabic language.
+This app contains lists of common vocabulary words for the user to learn arabic language.

 ## App Overview